-Why apply to Entrepreneur First?
+Why apply to Entrepreneurs First?

 Editor's Note:

-Entrepreneur First stands out in the startup world for a focus on diversity and creativity.
+Entrepreneurs First stands out in the startup world for a focus on diversity and creativity.
 The accelerator puts an emphasis on leadership and building the right team from the ground up.

 Here’s what founders had to say about why they applied…